 What is the best piece of career advice you have received?

 Be yourself; trust your experience; do not be afraid to voice an opinion; and have passion for what you do.

-Angela has led high-profile and complex matters in bribery, corruption, malfeasance, conflicts of interest and stolen sovereign wealth; and made cross-border asset recoveries for both onshore and offshore jurisdictions.
-She has acted as liquidator and controller over entities in the BVI and Cayman Islands to ensure asset preservation and enforce judgments on behalf of claimants.
-Angela also provides independent expert support to international government organisations and global financial institutions for anti-corruption and integrity investigations.
+Angela has led high-profile and complex matters in fraud, corruption, financial misconduct, conflicts of interest and stolen sovereign wealth; and made cross-border asset recoveries for both onshore and offshore jurisdictions.
+She has acted as liquidator and controller/receiver over entities in the BVI and Cayman Islands to ensure asset preservation and enforce judgments on behalf of claimants.
+Angela also provides independent expert support to international government organisations and global financial institutions for anti-corruption and integrity investigations